modem-works/dream-recorder/README.md

    <a href="./docs/images/config_tool_1.png"><img style="display: block; width: 450px;" src="./docs/images/config_tool_1.png"/></a>
 </details>

+*You should be good to go with your Dream Recorder now! <br />Everything below is mostly for those that want to take things further to start tinkering and contributing*

+## Taking things further

 ### To get the Dream Recorder up and running on your local machine (for developers & devs)
 - Note: You will need Docker (Compose) installed on your system - [Docker documentation](https://docs.docker.com/compose/install)